seafile-data/seafile-manual/changelog/server-changelog.md

 Please check our document for how to upgrade to 7.1: <https://download.seafile.com/published/seafile-manual/upgrade/upgrade_notes_for_7.1.x.md>

+### 7.1.3 (2020/03/26)

+* Support sort libraries by size and number of files in admin panel
+* Support sort users by used storage in admin panel
+* \[fix] Fix Markdown print for markdown with more than 1 page
+* Other UI fixes

 ### 7.1.2 beta (2020/03/05)

 * \[fix] Fix HTTP/2 support